quintel/documentation/docs/main/appliances-labelling.md

 title: Appliances labelling
 ---

 Energy consumption labelling is used to determine how energy efficient household appliances are.
-The energy labels typically range from class A+++ to class D with  A+++ being the most efficient class and D the least efficient class.
-The European Union (EU) established an energy consumption labelling scheme for household appliances and it is necessary for all  manufactures to include an energy label with their appliances.
-The energy label can define the energy efficiency class to a colour code associated with a letter (from A+++ to D).
+You can change the energy labelling in the demand > household section in the ETM.
+This page describes the relation between energy labels and efficiency improvement of appliances used in the ETM.

-The ETM allows the user to increase or decrease the energy efficiency level of several types of appliances.
-These changes in efficiencies are matched to an energy class for each type of appliance with the maximum increase in efficiency corresponding to class A+++ and the maximum efficiency decrease corresponding to  class D.
+## Energy labels

-This page discusses the methods used to determine the relation between energy labels and efficiency improvement and the data underlying the modeling.
+The European Union (EU) established an energy consumption labelling scheme for household appliances, and it is necessary for all manufactures to include an energy label with their appliances.
+The energy label can define the energy efficiency class to a colour code associated with a letter, typically ranging from class A+++ to class D with A+++ being the most efficient class and D the least efficient class.
+The ETM allows you to increase or decrease the energy efficiency level of several types of appliances.
+These changes in efficiencies are matched to an energy class for each type of appliance.

-## Modeling
+## Energy labels and efficiency

 ![Labelling slide.](/img/docs/labelling_slide.png)

 The data on the current energy class of the household appliances in the Netherlands shows that it is different for each appliance.
 The starting point of the slider refers to the current energy class of the appliance and the icon above the slider can specify the energy class.
 The user can change the energy class of the appliance according to how efficient it will be in the future.

 The energy class of each appliance can be determined with the Energy Efficiency Index (EEI), which is based on the annual energy consumption of the appliance.

 A more detailed description of the EEI of each appliance is described below.